SixArm/pitch-deck-template/README.md

 * Prepare comparisons of similar companies in related industries.

-* Prepare to discuss any underlying assumptions that you’ve made.
+* Prepare to discuss all the underlying assumptions that you’re making.

 ### Investment Slide